diegonz2/LinkedInJobsResults/Readme.md

-# Linkedin jobs results graph
+# LinkedIn jobs results graph

 This is a Python program that finds data of posted jobs on LinkedIn, grabs that data, writes it into a cell, and creates a cool graph of the data.